Blacklick, Ohio

 Blacklick is a small unincorporated community in southern Jefferson Township, Franklin County, Ohio, United States.
 Blacklick is also included in the Columbus Metropolitan area.

+History

 The community was established by William A. Smith in 1852.
 It was originally named Smithville, but there was an existing town by that name so it was renamed to Blacklick after the nearby creek.

 It was thought by historian W. Edson Richmond that Blacklick Creek derived its name from local landowner H. G. Black.
 However, Richmond references John F. Mansfield's Map of the State of Ohio from 1806 which labels Blacklick Creek, while Henry George Black was not born until 1817.